Signe Hasso: Early life

+Career

-Her acting career began by accident.
+Hasso's acting career began by accident.
 When a young actress fell ill, her mother was asked if she knew of any little girl who could act.
-Signe Hasso later recalled, "I was 12 then and didn't want to go and neither did my sister, so my mother flipped a coin.
+Hasso later recalled, "I was 12 then and didn't want to go and neither did my sister, so my mother flipped a coin.
 I lost."
 Her audition for a Molière play was successful, and she started earning money as an actress.
 She performed in Royal Dramatic Theatre productions, beginning in 1927 at the age of 12, and enrolled as the youngest acting student in its history at the age of 16.

-She performed on stage and in film in Sweden.
-In 1933, Signe Larrson made her first film, Tystnadens hus, with German film director/cameraman Harry Hasso, whom she married the same year.
-They had a son by the time she was 19.
-They divorced in 1942.
-In Sweden, Signe was approached by Hollywood's Howard Hughes to move to the United States, where she would sign a contract with RKO Pictures (which he would later control), who promoted her as "the next Garbo".
+Hasso performed on stage and in film in Sweden.
+In 1933, she made her first film, Tystnadens hus, with German cinematographer/director Harry Hasso, whom she married the same year.

+In Sweden, Signe was approached by Hollywood's Howard Hughes to move to the United States, where she signed a contract with RKO Pictures (which he would later control), and she was promoted as the next Greta Garbo.
 With only a few RKO roles forthcoming, she turned to the stage to make a living.
 According to the Internet Broadway Database, she appeared in five Broadway productions, beginning with Golden Wings (1941).
 In the mid-1940s, she signed with Metro-Goldwyn-Mayer.
 Her first role of note was in Heaven Can Wait (1943).
-During the 1940s, she appeared in The Seventh Cross (1944), Johnny Angel (1945), The House on 92nd Street (1945), A Scandal in Paris (1946), and A Double Life (1947).
-Her favorite role was as the ex-wife of an actor driven mad, played by Ronald Colman, in A Double Life.
+During the 1940s, she appeared in The Seventh Cross (1944), Johnny Angel (1945), The House on 92nd Street (1945), A Scandal in Paris (1946), and Where There's Life (1947).
+Her favorite role was as the ex-wife of an actor driven mad, played by Ronald Colman, in A Double Life (1947).

-By the 1950s, her Hollywood career had stalled.
-Instead of Hollywood, Signe was asked to join Eva Le Galliene's American Repertory Company, ARC.

-In 1957, her son was killed in a motor-cycle accident on Santa Monica Boulevard.

-Signe was a frequent television guest on Bob Hope's NBC TV (Burbank) prime-time series.
-In the seventies Signe relocated to Park La Brea where Signe remained until her death..